shadow-robot/ros_ethercat/README.md

  Transmissions are still defined in urdf in the pr2 style and inherit from `ros_ethercat_model::Transmission`.
 This class will initialize the actuators associated with this transmission.

  **New features**
- 1. ros_ethercat accepts a new argument --period which is the period of main ethercat loop in msec.
+ 1. ros_ethercat accepts a new argument `--period` which is the period of main ethercat loop in msec.
 If not given the default value is 1ms.
  2. There is a helper bash script called ros_grant.
 This will grant to the ros_ethercat_loop executable the ability to be ran from a normal (nonroot) user.
-E.g rosrun ros_ethercat_loop ros_grant
+E.g <br>`rosrun ros_ethercat_loop ros_grant`